 In 2005, as their centennial project, the three Norman Rotary Clubs, in conjunction with Norman Affordable Housing Corporation, raised funds to build a student center with living area, kitchen, computer lab, laundry, offices, and two additional apartments.

 In 2007, after many focus groups and much study, the name ILSY was changed to Bridges.
-Today Bridges serves about 51 students per year, with about 20 per semester living on-site, and the rest in scattered housing.
-We are a United Way of Norman agencywith additional funding provided by rental income, grants, and community donations.
+Today Bridges serves over 50 students per year, with about 20 per semester living on-site, and the rest in scattered housing.
+We are a United Way of Norman agency with additional funding provided by rental income, grants, and community donations.